 On January 24, 2020, Fulcher filed a consolidated amended complaint in the Consolidated Securities Action, naming two additional executive officers as defendants, extending the putative class period to August 12, 2019, and adding allegations concerning, among other things, alleged statements and omissions throughout the putative class period concerning ESKATA's risks, tolerability and effectiveness.
 The defendants filed a motion to dismiss the consolidated amended complaint on April 17, 2020.
-Fulcher filed an opposition to the defendants' motion on June 15, 2020, and the defendants filed a reply to such opposition on August 4, 2020.
-Oral argument on the pending motion to dismiss is scheduled for February 25, 2021.
-The motion remains under judicial consideration.
+Following briefing and oral argument on February 25, 2021, the motion was granted in part and denied in part on March 29, 2021, and the issues in dispute significantly narrowed.
+The defendants filed an answer to the remaining aspects of the consolidated amended complaint on April 19, 2021.